What Is DNA Sequencing?

 Thus, looking at the entire genetic sequence of a person with a genetic disorder can provide information about which alleles cause a particular illness.

-It also provides a better understanding of the potential treatment options a cancer patient may respond to.
+It’s also vital for treating cancer.
+Understanding the genetic basis of a tumor or cancer makes diagnostic decisions easier, plus it provides a better understanding of the potential treatment options a cancer patient may respond to.

 Molecular Biology